Bolton Wanderers sign Keith Andrews on free transfer

-"We are pleased to have been able to bring in Keith early in the transfer window as there were a number of clubs interested in signing him," the Bolton boss told the
+"We are pleased to have been able to bring in Keith early in the transfer window as there were a number of clubs interested in signing him," the Bolton boss told the club website.

 "He is highly experienced, both in domestic and international football.
 He will bring strength, competition and a goalscoring threat to our midfield."